 Where the design community meets.

-renatodeleao.com Design & Code @Whitesmithco Joined almost 6 years ago
+renatodeleao.com Design & Code @Whitesmithco Joined over 6 years ago

 I'm just glad to see this idea come alive! https://cl.ly/2431a79cd968

 Shared with my design mates, and I'm definitely going to try it out when back to design mode!

 This idea has definitely crossed my mind while going through your teardowns! (onboarding useronboard.com)